 This bill authorizes the division of motor vehicles to engage a third-party vendor to enhance the secure transfer of title applications and information between the division, municipal agents, and car dealerships.
 Key provisions include the introduction of terms such as "electronic lien and title (ELT) hub" and "ELT service provider," which define the roles of contracted agents and service providers in facilitating electronic transactions related to motor vehicle titles.
-The bill also establishes that the ELT hub and service providers are responsible for securely handling motor vehicle and title information, ensuring compliance with security requirements, and limiting the use of this information strictly to authorized purposes.
+The bill also establishes that the ELT hub and service providers are responsible for securely handling motor vehicle and title information, ensuring compliance with security requirements, and limiting the use of this information to authorized purposes only.

 Statutes affected: